INITIALISE-EU-project/template/README.md

-# Turku Data Science Group Project Template
+# Project Template

-This is a generic template, forked from COMHIS project.
-Clone and rewrite to start a project with the template.

-The aim here is to create a model that enables somewhat painless internal reproduction of a project and to ease communication about a project's structure.
+This is a generic project template including good practices for code organization.
+The aim is to enable painless internal reproduction of a project and to ease communication about a project's structure.

-**Most of the features here are recommendations, and can obviously be varied on as needed.**
+**Most of the features here are recommendations, and can be varied on as needed.**

 ## Repository name

 A proposal for unified naming scheme for publication related repositories is as follows: document type_date_project name.
-An example would be: `article_2019_hume_history_text_reuse`.
+An example would be: `article_2023_kickoff`.
 Date should follow the format YYYYMMDD, with month and day optional, and would probably refer to the projected or actual end date of the project.
-The whole date -element can also be optional, to be included only if relevant, eg. `article_hume_history_text_reuse` would be equally valid.
+The date -element can also be optional, to be included only if relevant, eg. `article_kickoff` would be equally valid.

 ## Practices